dsc-courses/practice.dsc40a.com/problems/wi22-midterm1/wi22-midterm1-q04.md

 \end{align*}
 $$

-Now we can set it equal to zero!
+Finally, we set it equal to zero!
 $$
 \begin{align*}
 0 &= e_1 + e_2 + e_3 + e_4 \\